Tucson, Arizona: Rail

 Amtrak, the national passenger rail system, provides service to Tucson three times weekly in both directions, operating its Sunset Limited between Los Angeles, California and New Orleans, Louisiana; and Texas Eagle service between Los Angeles and Chicago, Illinois.

 Airport

 Tucson International Airport (IATA: TUS, ICAO: KTUS), is 6 mi south of the city's center.
-TIA is the second-largest commercial airport in Arizona, providing nonstop flights to 15 destinations throughout the United States.
-In addition to passenger and freight service, TIA supports the 162d Fighter Wing's fleet of seventy F-16s stationed at the Tucson Air National Guard Base.
+TIA is the second-largest commercial airport in Arizona (behind Sky Harbor in Phoenix), providing nonstop flights to 15 destinations throughout the United States.
+In addition to passenger and freight service, TIA supports the 162nd Fighter Wing's fleet of seventy F-16s stationed at the Tucson Air National Guard Base.
 There are two general aviation reliever airports in the area.
 The city of Tucson operates Ryan Airfield 13 mi southwest of the city center, and the town of Marana operates Marana Regional Airport 15 mi to the northwest.
 Pinal Airpark is also within the metropolitan area.

 Roadways

 There are two Interstate highways in the metropolitan area.
 Interstate 10 runs southeast from Phoenix through Marana, passes west of downtown, and continues east toward El Paso.
 Interstate 19 leaves the I-10 south of downtown and heads south to the Mexican border.
 Arizona State Route 210 is a shorter expressway that links downtown with Davis-Monthan Air Force Base and Tucson's southeast side.
 Tucson does not have a beltway system, and relies almost entirely on surface streets.

 Freeways and state highways in Tucson include: